zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 ## FAQ

 ### I've found / written an extension that can access sensitive user data, like passwords and emails.
-Is this a security bug in Chromium?
+Is this a security bug in Monyhar?

 In most cases, this is _not_ a security bug.
 Extensions are designed to have access to user data if and only if they have the appropriate